sixtycycles/EPSS-Cisco-docs/EPSS Cisco commands and actions.md

 ### If you are in the closet ###

-If you are in the closet and want to use the console cable to administer the switch, you will need to run a command to pipe the serial output to your terminal emulator. on a mac, use GNU `screen` followed by the location of your usb port, and 9600 (the baud rate you will be reading).
+If you are in the closet and want to use the console cable to administer the switch, you will need to run a command to pipe the serial output to your terminal emulator.
+On a mac, use GNU `screen` followed by the location of your usb port, and 9600 (the baud rate you will be reading).

-to find your usb ports on a mac, see [this article](https://stackoverflow.com/questions/12254378/how-to-find-the-serial-port-number-on-mac-os-x#12260359) your final command should be something like this:
+To find your usb ports on a mac, see [this article](https://stackoverflow.com/questions/12254378/how-to-find-the-serial-port-number-on-mac-os-x#12260359)
+Your final command should be something like this:
 `screen /dev/tty.usbserial-A6004byf 9600`
 and hit enter a few times.
 You should be asked for a password.

 ### If you are remote ###

-if you are on campus, but don't have time/don't feel like/don't want to go to a network closet, you can telnet into most of the switches Via their management IP.
-For security reasons this guide will not offer more information on this topic, but rod can provide the credentials and IP's.
+If you are on campus, but don't have time/don't feel like/don't want to go to a network closet, you can telnet into most of the switches Via their management IP.
+For security reasons this guide will not offer more information on this topic, but Rod can provide the credentials and IP's.

 ## What is going on with X? ##